DIYScience/DIYScience/README.md

 -----------------
 This is an evolving project and precise nature of what we'll be focussing will be defined in the next weeks.
 - We plan to kick-off at the [Biofabbing Convergence](http://citizensciences.net/biofabbing/), Geneva, 10-14th May 2017 with some stakeholder mapping, further team-buiding, and planning sessions for our advocacy efforts.
 Through that we should be able to design a roadmap and some concrete work packages.
-- We will be part of the [Mozilla Global Sprint](https://mozilla.github.io/global-sprint/), 1-2nd June.
+- We will be part of the [Mozilla Global Sprint](https://mozilla.github.io/global-sprint/), 1-2nd June - [issue in the mozilla/global-sprint repo here](https://github.com/mozilla/global-sprint/issues/64).
 More details on what we'll be working on there to follow.